majk-p/PEA-LAB/readme.md

-## Traveling salesman problem - B&B
+## Efficient Algorithms Design - Lab
-This python script solves TS problem using branch and bound and dynamic algorithm.
+This is personal repository for EAD labratory exercises.
+It consists of two solutions (B&B and Dynamic) for TSP and one (FPTAS based on Dynamic) for Binary Knapsack problem.